ripjar/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words/README.md

-# Creating a List of Dirty, Naughty, Obscene, and Otherwise Bad Words #

 Adapted from Shutterstocks list of Dirty, Naughty, Obscene, and Otherwise Bad Words.

 This library provides a grunt task for creating an array of profane words, and a regex to test against, as well as the capability to compile your own obscene word list.